csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - accuracy = confidence = consistency
     - measures for rules: precision, info gain, correlation, m-estimate, Laplace estimate
 - these algorithms usually don't support regression, but you can get regression by cutting the outcome into intervals
+- connections
+  - every decision list is a (one-sided) decision tree
+  - every decision tree can be expressed as an equivalent decision list (by listing each path to a leaf as a decision rule)
+  - leaves of a decision tree (or a decision list) form a decision set
+- recent work directly optimizes the performance metric (e.g., accuracy) with soft or hard sparsity constraints on the tree size, where sparsity is measured by the number of leaves in the tree using:
+  1. mathematical programming, including mixed integer programming (MIP) / SAT solvers
+  2. stochastic search through the space of trees
+  3. customized dynamic programming algorithms that incorporate branch-and-bound techniques for reducing the size of the search space

 ![rule_models](../assets/rule_models-6174107.png)